Skip to main content

 Radiation therapy

 Radiation therapy is standard treatment for many types of cancer.
-It may be used in combination with surgery, chemotherapy, or hormonal therapy.
+It may be used in combination with other treatments, such as surgery, chemotherapy, or immunotherapy.

 PeaceHealth endeavors to provide comprehensive health care information, however some topics in this database describe services and procedures not offered by our providers or within our facilities because they do not comply with, nor are they condoned by, the ethics policies of our organization.